sonic-net/DASH/documentation/general/design/dash-handling-fragmented-packets.md

 UDP flows** as the packets are generated over a small period of time and should arrive fairly close together.
 Stale temporal flows should be removed quickly as the flow table is a finite resource that can be depleted.
-This is especialy true when connections or UDP flows are arriving in the range of millions/sec.
+This is especially true when connections or UDP flows are arriving in the range of millions/sec.
 A background or garbage collection task could be used for this purpose coupled with other table management functions.
 The stale time-out period should be programmable per ENI.